shivenigma/shivenigma.github.io/_posts/2020-05-14-college-degree.md

 ### The bad parts

 1. Companies may not hire you for not having a degree.
 In India, a lot of companies won't consider candidates without a college degree regardless of their skills or experience.
 This will limit your choice to startups and mid-sized companies.
 2. You might sometimes find it hard to understand the concepts related to computer science.
 It is not impossible to learn them on your own.
 You need to be self-aware of your gaps and constantly work on improving them.
-I had trouble with keeping up with the big O notion that's used to measure performance of the algorithms, I have troubles with some data structures and algorithms too.
-The same can happen to you too.
+For example, I had trouble with understanding the big O notion which is used to measure performance of the algorithms.
+I still have troubles with data structures and algorithms.
+It is possible that you might face similar issues.
 3. In my personal experience, people tried to take advantage of me in negotiations.
-Since getting a job without a degree is pretty rare in India, they thought that I didn't have any other choices.
+Since getting a job without a degree is pretty rare in India, they might have thought that I didn't have any other choices.
-4. People are saying that your academic qualification is taken into account when validating your VISA applications, I have my US VISA (B1) rejected twice but I am not entirely sure that's because of my educational qualification.
-It is not an official statement just response of some people when I asked about the possible reasons for the rejection.
+4. People are saying that your academic qualification is taken into account when validating your VISA applications.
+My US VISA (B1) application is rejected twice. but I'm not sure that's because of my educational qualification.
+It is not an official statement from US embassy, it was just response of some people when I asked about the possible reasons for the rejections.

 ### My thoughts

 Those saying a computer science degree is required to be a software engineer are likely to be gate-keepers.
 A degree has very less effect on how great a developer can be.
-Computer science and Software Engineering are two different things, having a degree might help but it is not a mandatory thing to be a good developer.
+Computer science and Software Engineering are two different things and having a degree might help but it is not a precondition to become a great developer.
+Remember, most of the real learning happens in the job.
 I know a lot of great devs in both category and vice-versa.
-So having a degree alone will not make you a great developer.
+Having a degree alone will not make you a great developer.

 It is not very easy to get your first job without a CS degree.
 I had to take an internship without a salary for a few months and then I was paid a little stipend, only to be fired after 6 months.
 But It wasn't hard getting another opportunity with that little experience.
+From this I learned that acquiring real work experience is invaluable when compared to a degree.

 Once you got your first job and gained some considerable experience, not having a degree will become less relevant.
-If you can spend the time and money on education and get a degree, go for it.
+If you can spend the time and money on education to get a degree, go for it.
 Things will be much easier if you have one.
 But If you are not in a position to do it, consider putting some hard work in building your portfolio, and start applying for jobs.

 Don't assume you'll have to know everything on the job description to be able to apply for the job.
 Companies will always be ready to negotiate on technical skills because it is easier to train people technically.
 When I applied for the internship I know next to nothing about coding, and I was selected.

-I mean no disrespect to the universities or their curriculum, but after all these years we should really start questioning the relevance of teaching COBOL in universities.
-This post is mostly from my personal experiences and I would love to hear your thoughts about it.
+I mean no disrespect to the universities or their curriculum, but after all these years we should really start questioning the relevance of teaching COBOL in universities (They taught me in Madras University).
+This is mostly from my personal experiences and I would love to hear your thoughts about it.

 ### You got a job, now what?

 You might feel intimidated by the things you don't know when compared with your colleagues.
 Imposter syndrome kicks in and you'll panic that someday they'll find you that you're not good.
 The little secret is your colleagues might also feel the same way.
-Our industry is filled with lot of smart people and insecurity comes with intelligence, try to use imposter syndrome and try to learn the following concepts as you gain experience.
+Our industry is filled with lot of smart people and insecurity comes bundled with intelligence.
+Try to use imposter syndrome and try to learn the following concepts as you gain experience.

  1. Data structures and Algorithms
  2. Different programming paradigms such as OOP and FP